↑

 10. Transfer the mushrooms to a serving bowl and garnish with a few sprigs of fresh thyme, if desired.

 • Mushrooms shrink a lot during the cooking process, so depending on how many people you’re serving, you will need to cook more than you think.
-The bowl of mushrooms you see in the photos is what three pounds of mushrooms look like after roasting!
+These were three pounds of mushrooms that looked like this after roasting!

-• Don’t crowd the mushrooms on your baking sheet, or they will steam and not brown.
-Mushrooms release a lot of liquid.
-Spacing them out helps the liquid evaporate, allowing the mushrooms to brown more quickly.
+• Don’t crowd the mushrooms on your baking sheet, or they will steam instead of browning.
 If necessary, use two baking sheets.
-I adored my extra large high-sided baking sheet, which was big enough to cook three pounds of mushrooms in one pan.
+I adore my extra-large high-sided baking sheets.

-• The salt will concentrate in flavor since these mushrooms are cooking down by at least half their volume, so go sparingly with the salt initially.
+• The salt will concentrate in flavor since these mushrooms are cooking down by at least half their volume, so use the salt sparingly initially.
 You can always add more at the end.

-If you’ve tried my healthy mushroom recipe or any other recipe on my site, please let me know in the comments below!
+If you’ve tried my healthy mushroom recipe, please let me know in the comments below!

 Check out our vegetarian, dairy-free, gluten-free, and low-carb recipes if you have food sensitivities!